-- .1 Work of this Contract comprises of the supply, installation, testing and commissioning of four (4) draw-out type circuit breakers and one (1) fixed type as per this specification and drawings.
+- .1 Work of this Contract comprises of the supply, installation, testing and commissioning of five (5) draw-out type circuit breakers as per this specification and drawings.
 All new circuit breakers are to be supplied and installed by this Contractor in existing switchgear.
 Supply and installation of a new circuit breakers remote control station for the five (5) new circuit breakers.
-Also any new conduit and wiring required including cutting and patching of walls, ceilings etc, and the replacement back to original conditions will be by this contractor. - .2 Replacement of existing circuit breakers with new circuit breaker which shall be fully compatible with the existing switchgear cubicles, with identical primary and secondary connections.
-Circuit breakers shall be draw-out using modular element with electronic trip units. - .3 CSA recertification of the existing switchgear if modifications are required to the existing switchgear to accommodate the new circuit breakers. - .4 All existing circuit breakers shall be turned over to the Owner, or disposed of as directed by the Owner. - .5 Isolate the emergency distribution switchgear ground bus from the normal distribution switchgear ground bus.
-Install a new #4/0 grounding conductor from the switchgear ground bus to the main electrical room ground bus. - .6 Supply and install a temporary distribution panel supplied from the existing automatic transfer switch to connect the emergency loads during the breakers replacement.
+Also any new conduit and wiring required including cutting and patching of walls, ceilings etc, and the replacement back to original conditions will be by this contractor. - .2 Replacement of existing circuit breakers with new circuit breaker also known as RIR (Roll-In-Replacement) which shall be fully compatible with the existing switchgear cubicles, with identical primary and secondary connections.
+Circuit breakers shall be draw-out using modular element with electronic trip units. - .3 A portable floor-supported, roller-based, elevating lift truck for moving circuit breakers in and out of compartments as well as outside the switchgear. - .4 CSA recertification of the existing switchgear if modifications are required to the existing switchgear to accommodate the new circuit breakers. - .5 All existing circuit breakers shall be turned over to the Owner, or disposed of as directed by the Owner.